 This is the result after 30 minutes on “Soup”.
 After the cooking time the pan automatically let’s the steam escape, this takes about 10 minutes, during this time the food still continues cooking.
 For meals or food that don’t need extra cooking time like vegetables there is a release steam option that you can use to stop the softening process.

-Click HERE to see how I make it or on the pic below!
+Click to see how I make it on the picture below!

 Black Bean Chili SoupPrint This